sshivainbe25-dot/SHITIFY/README.md

-# SHITIFY
-Shitify is a Spotify-inspired web music player built using HTML, CSS, and JavaScript.
-It features a clean dark-themed UI, playlist selection, album artwork display, playback controls, progress bar, and responsive design.
-This project was created to strengthen my understanding of DOM manipulation, event handling, audio APIs, and frontend
 🎵 Shitify - Spotify Clone

 Shitify is a lightweight Spotify-inspired music player that replicates the core experience of a modern music streaming application using pure frontend technologies.